ondratra/myCV/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

 Static webpage for your CV.
-It can be deployed on webserver or shared as static files in an email, on an USB stick, etc.
+It can be deployed on a webserver or shared as static files in an email, on a USB stick, etc.
 Visit [ondratra.eu](https://ondratra.eu) to see how this CV might look like.
-It is created using only HTML, JavaScript and CSS, thus can be easily edited without any compilation needed.
+It is created using only HTML, JavaScript, and CSS, thus it can be easily edited without any compilation needed.

 ## Create your own CV